 This comparison table from the Office for National Statistics helps you understand which professions are at greatest risk and may help you decide who to visit.

-In the UK, Chiropractors are regulated by law and are required to adhere to a strict Code of Practice, in the same way as dentists.
-The General Chiropractic Council (GCC), has regulated chiropractors since 1997 and continues to do so.
+In the UK, Chiropractors are regulated by law and are required to adhere to a strict Code of Practice, similar to the regulations followed, for example, by dentists.
+The General Chiropractic Council (GCC), has regulated chiropractors since 1997.

 The BCA has released a statement regarding false claims of the effect of chiropractic treatment on COVID-19, alongside all of the chiropractic professional associations in the UK and the Royal College of Chiropractors.

 Yes!
 We have received lots of enquiries from those looking to start their studies in chiropractic despite COVID-19.
 The BCA has been working with the four UK chiropractic education providers to support the continuation of these degree courses.
 Many universities have made online provision and you should contact the universities directly to find out more about how to apply and what studying might look like in 2020.

 AECC University College